 Shopify is one of the leading eCommerce platforms these days, and was a highly recommended platform to start an online store with, together with WooCommerce.
 Let’s see what the investigation will find.

-GoDaddy (NYSE: GDDY), announced today that it had entered to a merger and acquisition agreement to acquire SkyVerge, a WooCommerce extension developer with more than 60 premium WooCommerce extensions, spanning email marketing, memberships, payments & billing, and many more and used by over 100,000 online store merchants for their eCommerce sites.
+GoDaddy (NYSE: GDDY), announced today that it had entered into a merger and acquisition agreement to acquire SkyVerge, a WooCommerce extension developer with more than 60 premium WooCommerce extensions, spanning email marketing, memberships, payments & billing, and many more and used by over 100,000 online store merchants for their eCommerce sites.

-SkyVerge is a highly favorite WoCommerce plugin developer among WordPress users and it’s plugins have been downloaded more than 3 million times.
+SkyVerge is a highly favorite WoCommerce plugin developer among WordPress users and its plugins have been downloaded more than 3 million times.
 SkyVerge will continue to support its existing customers and product portfolio, as well as continue its contributions to other open-source software.

 Why is it important for GoDaddy?
 As you know, WordPress powers more than 30% of websites on the Internet, and about 17% of all WordPress sites use WooCommerce, making it one of the largest eCommerce platforms out there, together with Shopify and others.
 GoDaddy seeks a more vertical integration into the eCommerce stack, providing the hosting, domain services (which we recommended to avoid and use the alternatives and always separate hosting and domain registrar), and the site-level WordPress plugins.